 unfortunately

-"Unfortunately, the flight was cancelled and we missed the wedding."
+Unfortunately (adv) means happening as a result of bad luck or misfortune.
+Example: “Unfortunately, the flight was cancelled and we missed the wedding.”

-How to Use Unfortunately
+How to use unfortunately

 Learner’s notesIn plain EnglishA word used to soften or introduce bad news — "sadly" or "as bad luck would have it."